SDU-eScience/UCloud/frontend-web/README.md

 - `star`: If any favoriting mechanism exists for the resource instance in question, this
 - `icon`: The icon to be rendered on the left-most side.
 - `title`: The title contents to be rendered immediately to the right of the icon.
 This is commonly the resource name, e.g. file name for files, IP for public IP, etc.
 - `stat1`, `stat2`, `stat3`: Fields with meta data on the resource.
 For a file it can be `modified at`, `sensitivity` or similar.
 How many `stats` are shown depends on the ResourceBrowser component props.
-If the component is in a modal, only 2 `stat`-columns will be shown.
-(TODO: WHICH ONES???).
 When the modal is used as a selector (e.g. "Move to..."-operation), usually the content of `stat3` is replaced with the button to perform the selection.

 The ResourceBrowser components supports navigating resources by typing the name, arrow keys, enter, among others.
+A context menu showing resource instance operations is shown on right-click.

 Operations applicable to a resource instance will be presented to the user when one or more is selected.
 These operations are usually provided by the corresponding resource API.
 They will be presented both above the list-view, and also be presented on right-clicking on of the selected elements.
 Some operations, like creation, will be shown when no element is selected.